nyx-bot/musicAPI/README.md

 - To run the main process / pooling server, run `node server main`.
 This is accessible through `http://{ip}:1400/`
 - To run a node process and add it to the pool of servers accessible via the main server, make sure to create your config.json and point the `mainLocation` property to your main server's ip address & port (like: `http://mainLocation:1400/`).
 This type of server is accessible through `http://{ip}:1366/`

+To make things easier, you can always run `node server main` on its own, as it spawns its own node client if no other node servers are detected, but if you are using a service such as PM2, I highly recommend spawning both `node server main` and `node server` in their own instances for better error handling (as the main server holds on to the request if the node server crashes, and waits for it to come back online)

 You can access any endpoint available through the main server the exact same as you would through a node server.
 The main server is simply a proxy that pools multiple locations.

 ## Endpoints: